 “Athletes might be extremely competitive but will often express humility about how much they still have to learn about their sport.
 Although there might be exceptions to the rule, athletes are characteristically respectful toward opponents, understanding that their skills propel them to higher performance levels.
 Having reverence for the sport itself, including the individuals who play it well, is common among athletes.”

-You can spend money on club teams and coaches, you can send your child to camps and clinics, but you cannot buy them persistence, confidence, composure, and coachability.
-These are the traits they must produce on their own, with your support and belief in them.
+You can spend money on club teams and coaches, you can send yourself or your child to camps and clinics, but you cannot buy persistence, confidence, composure, and coachability.
+These are the traits every athlete must produce on his own, and it helps when those around him support and believe in him.